 The Board of Directors may appoint a Nominating Committee.
-If so appointed, the chair of the Nominating Committee shall work with the Superintendent & CEO to designate qualified candidates for any election to the Board of Directors, according to the composition criteria set forth in Section 3 of this Article VII.
-The Nominating Committee, in conjunction with the Superintendent & CEO, shall make its report to the Board at least seven (7) days before the date of the election or at such other time as the Board of Directors may set.
+If so appointed, the chair of the Nominating Committee shall work with the Superintendent & CEO to nominate qualified candidates for all non-pupil member Board seats for appointment to the Board of Directors, according to the composition criteria set forth in Section 3 of this Article VII.
+The Nominating Committee, in conjunction with the Superintendent & CEO, shall make its report to the Board at least seven (7) days before the date of the appointment or at such other time as the Board of Directors may set.
 The Secretary shall forward to each Board member, with the notice of meeting required by these bylaws, a list of all candidates designated by the Nominating Committee.
-The Nominating Committee may also solicit and designate qualified candidates for election to Standing Committees as set forth in Section 21 of this Article VII.
+The Nominating Committee may also solicit and nominate qualified candidates for appointment to Standing Committees as set forth in Section 21 of this Article VII.